chtnnh/darukavana/README.md

 _second brain, second attempt._

+## Usage
+1. Clone the repository `git clone git@github.com:chtnnh/darukavana`
+2. Install [Obsidian](https://obsidian.md) and open this folder as a workspace
+3. Navigate to `learning/ai/roadmap.md`

 ## Navigation
 All open tasks will be in [[journal/living]], they will be transferred to daily notes when they are completed.